Alek6/Furniture-store/README.md

 11. Let’s start keeping track of the items our customer purchased.<br>
 Add the description of the Lovely Loveseat to `customer_one_itemization`.

+12. Our customer has also decided to purchase the Luxurious Lamp!<br>
+Let’s add the price to the customer’s total.